taylormitchell/mono/packages/kindle-highlights-extension/README.md

 5. The popup also displays sync status and Amazon authentication status.

 ## Todo
-- TODO there's something up cause it just saved an empty array
+- TODO there's something up cause it just saved an empty array / miss some data occassionally
 - TODO add persisted logging (so I know it actually is running)
 - TODO update docs